outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

         modprobe: FATAL: Module vboxdrv not found.
         ```
         `emerge -av @module-rebuild` is to re-install all external modules (*app-emulation/virtualbox-modules* inclusive).
 More read [VirtualBox](http://www.fangxiang.tk/2015/08/21/virtualbox/).

+        There is another command from wiki `make modules_prepare` is used when the kernel not built yet or cleaned.
+For example, you need to compile the external module first, just before the kernel building, then execute this command before `make -j5`.
 47. e-sources-4.1.1 kernel

     Except the official default kernel source, there are plenty of sources maintained by other authors like the `e-sources` in `gentoo-zh` overlay. `e-sources` offer many extra features, of which the most important is the `cjktty` patch enabling Chinese character display in virtual terminal.